SkylineCommunications/dataminer-docs/connector-help/connector_help/TDF_TBOX_Emetteur_Manager.md

 ## How to use

-On the **General** page of this driver, you can find the following parameters:
+On the **General** page of this connector, you can find the following parameters:

 - **Range OID**: The first OID of the first transmitter in the series of six transmitters.
 All other OIDs are calculated taking this OID into account.
 The default value is 51.
 E.g. if the first OID (for FM1) is 1.3.6.1.4.1.27982.1.7.1.51.0, then the value that should be specified is 51.
 - **Code Point de Service**: If this is set to *Normal*, then **?tat Operationnel** will be the same as *Marche/Arrˆt*.
 If this is set to is *Invers‚,* it will be its inverse.